 Recognizing and managing Zoom fatigue is just one aspect of maintaining mental health during remote work.
 It’s also crucial to establish a routine, engage in self-care activities, and seek support from colleagues, friends, and family.

 Adopting these strategies can help you navigate the challenges of remote work more effectively and maintain a healthier work-life balance.
+For additional tips on workplace wellbeing and productivity, resources like BBC Worklife offer valuable advice on managing stress and setting healthy work-life boundaries during increased digital communication.

 Establish a routine